 Use a measuring tape to determine the exact length of the drawer.
-Establish the centre of the drawer by dividing the measurement by two.
+Establish the center of the drawer by dividing the measurement by two.
 Finally, a reason to use math other than figuring out how much the tax will cost you on your next purchase!

-This number will be the distance from the centre of the drawer where the holes will be drilled for the bolts.
+This number will be the distance from the center of the drawer where the holes will be drilled for the bolts.

-Using a pencil, mark the intersection of the length and width centre points using the previously recorded hardware marks.
+Using a pencil, mark the intersection of the length and height center points using the previously recorded hardware marks.

-Just like on a pirate map where ‘x’ marks the spot, the intersection of the ‘t’ mark is where to drill the holes.
+Just like on a pirate map where X marks the spot, the intersection of the "t" mark is where to drill the holes.

 Tip: Use a drill bit that is roughly the same size as the hardware bolts, preferably just slightly larger.
 This way, the bolts don’t have to be forced through holes that are too small.